tormodsletteboe/weekend-movie-sagas/README.md

 2. On the details page of the movie clicked
     - Click the down arrow icon to read the description
 3. To go back to the home screen, click BACK TO LIST button
+4. Movies can be added in the Add New Movie page.
+    - Fill in:
+        - Title
+        - Image Url
+        - Genre
+        - Description
+     - Click Save or Cancel.
+        - Save will save the Movie to the database and bring user to homepage
+        - Cancel will not save anything and take user to the homepage.

 ## Built With